roots/docs/trellis/remote-server-setup.md

 ## Server requirements

-1. You need a server running a bare/stock version of Ubuntu 20.04 LTS (Focal).
-If you're using a host such as DigitalOcean that lets you pick an OS to start with, then select the Ubuntu 20.04 option.
+1. You need a server running a bare/stock version of Ubuntu 22.04 LTS.
+If you're using a host such as DigitalOcean that lets you pick an OS to start with, then select the Ubuntu 22.04 option.

 ::: warning Shared hosts
 Trellis **cannot be used** on a shared host.
 Trellis requires a dedicated server if